Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • 3. acute purulent-inflammatory diseases.

-Visible radiation penetrates the skin to a shallower depth, but has a slightly higher energy, in addition to providing a thermal effect, they are capable of causing weak photoelectric and photochemical effects.
+Visible radiation penetrates the skin to a shallower depth, but has slightly higher energy; in addition to providing a thermal effect, they can cause weak photoelectric and photochemical effects.

 In the treatment of skin diseases, visible radiation is used together with infrared radiation.

-Sources of infrared radiation and visible rays - irradiators with incandescent lamps or heating elements (Minin reflector, sollux lamp, light-thermal baths, etc.).
+Sources of IR radiation and visible rays are irradiators with incandescent lamps or heating elements (Minin reflector, Sollux lamp, light-thermal baths, etc.).

 • - UV-B (medium wave) - from 315 to 280 nm;